hoangph271/cyan-web/README.md

 ## TODO:
 * [✔] Allow uploading audios for uploaders
 * [✔] List all songs
+* [NEED] Routing your app, but keep @reach/router away from it...!
+// Damn @reach/router with those stupid divs...! :"{
-* NEED - Toast & Dialog components
+* [1/2] Toast & Dialog components
 * Allow removing audio & artists for uploaders
 * Allow creating playlists for members